 Save to My DOJO

-In this post, you’ll get a short introduction into Azure Bastion Host.
+In this post, you’ll get a short introduction to Azure Bastion Host.
 To be honest, I still don’t know if I should pronounce it as [basˈti̯oːn] (German), /bæstʃən/ (US engl.) or [basˈt̪jõn] (french) but that shouldn’t stop us from learning more about Azure Bastion Host, what is it, and when it’s useful.

 So let’s start.

 A regular Jump-server VM must either be reachable via VPN or needs to have a public IP with RDP and/or SSH open to the Internet.
 Option one, in some environments, is rather complex.
 Option two is a security nightmare.
 With Azure Bastion Host, you can solve this access issue.
-Azure Bastion enables you to use RDP and SSH via the Internet or (if available) via a VPN using the Azure Portal.
+The Azure Bastion service enables you to use RDP and SSH via the Internet or (if available) via a VPN using the Azure Portal.
 The VM does not need a public IP, which GREATLY increases security for the target machine.

 NOTE: Looking for more great content on security?
 Watch our webinar on Azure Security Center On-Demand.

 After the deployment (which we’ll talk about in a second), the Azure Bastion host becomes the 3rd option when connecting to a VM through the Azure Portal, as shown below.

 After you hit connect, a HTTPs browser Window will open and your session will open within an SSL encrypted Window.

 Now let’s list some possible use-cases.
 Azure Bastion can be very useful (but not limited) to these scenarios:

 - Your Azure-based VMs are running in a subscription where you’re unable to connect via VPN, and for security reasons, you cannot set up a dedicated Jump-host within that vNet.